 銅メダル (dou medaru): Bronze medal

 テニス (tenisu): Tennis

 Enjoy the games!

 Want to learn more about translation and sports?
 Read this, then: How Translation is Boosting Global Sports Engagement with Social Media.

-This post was originally published in 2016 and has been updated with new information.
+This post was originally published in 2016 and has been updated with new information for the Tokyo Olympics.